cbeams/spring-framework-2.5.x/lib/readme.txt

 - required for building the framework
 - required at runtime when using Spring's backport-concurrent support

-* cos/cos.jar
-- Jason Hunter's COS 05Nov02 (http://www.servlets.com/cos)
-- required for building the framework
-- required at runtime when using Spring's CosMultipartResolver or CosMailSender

 * dom4j/dom4j-1.6.1, dom4j/jaxen-1.1-beta-7.jar
 - DOM4J 1.6.1 XML parser (http://www.dom4j.org)
 - required for running PetClinic (by Hibernate)